jdelaporte/vault-demo/dynamic_db.md

     Give the user CREATEROLE.

-    Make sure to REVOKE CONNECT ON all databases FROM PUBLIC.
+    Make sure to REVOKE CONNECT ON DATABASE <db> FROM PUBLIC.
     Grant the new user the CONNECT privilege on the database in question.

     Don't give the new user any permissions on other databases or objects therein.

+I used these steps:
 ```
 CREATE USER db_admin_vault CREATEROLE;
 ALTER USER db_admin_vault WITH PASSWORD 'insecure_password';